trustfeed/radix-tree-go/README.md

 }
 ```

 You can see this data structure doesn't directly map to the high-level example given above.
 It still benifits from the compression of shared prefixes and reduction of null children.
-This diagram demonstrates how we would represent the previous example concretly.
+The following diagram demonstrates how we would represent the previous example concretly.
 Red dimands represent the fullNode, blue circles represent the shortNode and green circles represent the valueNode.

 ![Radix Tree Implementation](https://github.com/trustfeed/radix-tree-go/raw/master/images/radix-tree-implementation.png)